-- Tell your health care providers about any vitamins, supplements, minerals, or natural medicines you are taking, as well as any alternative treatments you have had.
+- Tell your providers about any vitamins, supplements, minerals, or natural medicines you are taking, as well as any alternative treatments you have had.

 One week before surgery you may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), warfarin, rivaroxaban, and other blood-thinning drugs.
-Please make sure that the doctors that prescribed you with the medicine is OK for you to stop them before surgery.
-Sometimes, they may need you to take other medicine to substitute them.
+These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other blood thinner drugs such as warfarin (Coumadin), clopidogrel (Plavix), and rivaroxaban (Xarelto).

 Ask your doctor which drugs you should still take on the day of your surgery.